Christopher Jones (Mayflower captain): 400th anniversary

 The year 2020 marked the quatercentenary of the Pilgrim fathers' journey on the Mayflower.
 All plans to mark the occasion were unable to take place because of the COVID-19 pandemic.
-However, Christopher Jones' House at 21 King's Head Street Harwich is now open to visitors from May to September at weekends from 11 to 3.
+However, Christopher Jones' House at 21 King's Head Street, Harwich is now open to visitors from Easter to the end of October on Thursdays, Fridays, Saturdays and Sundays from 11am to 3pm.
 The house can also be visited at other times on request by contacting the curator, Andy Schooler, via the website of The Harwich Society.
 Also, in conjunction with the displays at the Christopher Jones House, there is a complementary Mayflower Exhibition in the nearby Harwich Town Museum.